Editorial Standards

 Most REMICs are calendar year filers.
 The due date is the 15th day of the third month following the tax year, which means March 15 for calendar year filers.
 If March 15 falls on a weekend or legal holiday, your return is timely if it is postmarked by the next business day.
 If you need more time, file Form 7004 by the original due date for an automatic six‑month extension, for example to September 15 for calendar‑year returns.
 The extension gives you more time to file, not more time to pay any tax due.

-For 2024 calendar‑year REMICs, the due date was March 15, 2025.
+For 2024 calendar‑year REMICs, March 15, 2025 fell on a Saturday, so the due date shifted to Monday March 17, 2025.
 The same pattern applies each year, check the calendar and apply the weekend rule.
 I recommend setting calendar holds one week before the date you expect to file or extend.

 Schedule Q, What It Does and When It Is Due